Find Affordable College Courses

 Detroit, MI

-Out of the 4 schools in the Great Lakes Region that were part of this year’s ranking, Wayne State University landed the # 4 spot on the list.
+You’ll be in good company if you decide to attend Wayne State University.
+It ranked #4 on our 2023 Most Popular Electromechanical Engineering Master’s Degree Schools in the Great Lakes Region list.
 Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.

 Best Electromechanical Engineering Technology Colleges by State

-Explore the best electromechanical engineering technology schools for a specific state in the Great Lakes region.
+Explore the best electromechanical engineering technology colleges for a specific state in the Great Lakes region.

 State Degrees Awarded